-In this companion application note to Part I: Automation of a Bioluminescent ADCC Procedure with a Microplate Pipetting System, we examine the effect of using different effector cell:target cell ratios and compare the results between freshly isolated human Natural Killer (NK) cells and commercially available cryopreserved human NK cells.
+This companion application note to Part I: Automation of a Bioluminescent ADCC Procedure with a Microplate Pipetting System, examines the effect of using different effector cell:target cell ratios and compares the results between freshly isolated human Natural Killer (NK) cells and commercially available cryopreserved human NK cells.

-In vitro Antibody-Dependent Cell-Mediated Cytotoxicity (ADCC) assays are common tools for immunotherapeutic drug discovery and biosimilar development.
+In vitro antibody-dependent cell-mediated cytotoxicity (ADCC) assays are common tools for immunotherapeutic drug discovery and biosimilar development.
 Commonly, the search for a new immunotherapeutic or biosimilar drug uses a cancer cell line to model targeting proliferating cancer cells.
-In Part I of this companion application note, we described the use of Daudi cells (human Burkitt’s lymphoma cell line) as a model for Rituxan-based biosimilar development.
-We demonstrated the utility of using a bioluminescent assay (aCella™-TOX) to quantify the ability of rituximab to recruit freshly isolated human NK cells to induce the Daudi cells to undergo apoptosis.
+In Part I of this companion application note, the use of Daudi cells (human Burkitt’s lymphoma cell line) as a model for Rituxan-based biosimilar development was described.
+It demonstrated the utility of using a bioluminescent assay (aCella-TOX) to quantify the ability of rituximab to recruit freshly isolated human NK cells to induce the Daudi cells to undergo apoptosis.

 The isolation of primary effector cells, such as human NK cells from peripheral blood, is a laborious, expensive process.
-Furthermore, donor to donor differences can lead to variations in ADCC assay performance.
-In Part II of this application note, we examine the effect of using NK cells from different donors, reducing effector cell:target cell (E:T) ratios (20:1 to 10:1 NK cells to Daudi cells) and also the use of cryopreserved, commercially available NK cells, to relieve some of the issues associated with the isolation process.
+Furthermore, donor-to-donor differences can lead to variations in ADCC assay performance.
+This application note examines the effect of using NK cells from different donors, reducing effector cell:target cell (E:T) ratios (20:1 to 10:1 NK cells to Daudi cells) and also the use of cryopreserved, commercially available NK cells, to relieve some of the issues associated with the isolation process.
 The use of cryopreserved NK cells tends to provide an off-the-shelf solution for users of ADCC assays by obviating the need for NK cell isolation.

-Daudi cells (human Burkitt’s lymphoma cell line) were obtained from ATCC (Catalog No. CCL-213) and used as target cells in the ADCC assay.
-Rituximab, the monoclonal antibody in the drug Rituxan, and aCella™-TOX (Catalog No. CLATOX 100-3) were provided by Cell Technology, Inc. Human primary NK cells were freshly isolated by Cell Technology for all experiments.
+Daudi cells (human Burkitt’s lymphoma cell line) were obtained from ATCC (part number CCL-213) and used as target cells in the ADCC assay.
+Rituximab, the monoclonal antibody in the drug Rituxan, and aCella-TOX (part number CLATOX 100-3) were provided by Cell Technology, Inc. Human primary NK cells were freshly isolated by Cell Technology for all experiments.
 NK cells from two individual donors were obtained and tested separately.
-Cryopreserved NK cells (Catalog No. PB012F) were provided by STEMCELL Technologies.
+Cryopreserved NK cells (part number PB012F) were provided by STEMCELL Technologies.
 These cells were thawed and used to manufacturer’s instructions.

-Figure 1 below depicts the comparative performance of using different donors of freshly isolated NK cell and E:T ratios (20:1 and 10:1).
+Figure 1 depicts the comparative performance of using different donors of freshly isolated NK cell and E:T ratios (20:1 and 10:1).
 It is apparent that for Donor 1, reducing the amount of NK cells by a factor of 2 has no discernable effect on the extent of cytotoxicity as the high doses of rituximab (i.e. >100 ng/mL) leads to complete (100%) Daudi cell toxicity.
 There is a small right shift in EC50 in using this lower amount of NK cells by nearly a factor of 2, however, but this may well not be pharmacologically relevant.
 A different situation is seen for the second donor of NK cells.
 High doses of rituximab do not provide complete Daudi cell toxicity using either 20:1 or 10:1 E:T ratios.
-Furthermore, reducing the NK cell amount lowers the extent of Daudi cell toxicity by about a third.
+Furthermore, reducing the NK cell amount lowers the extent of Daudi cell toxicity by approximately one third.
 The EC50 results for Donor 2 at both E:T ratios are significantly different from Donor 1 and remain the same for both ratios.
-It is apparent for both Donors that higher E:T ratios tend to produce higher background toxicity (rituximab dosing <1 ng/mL).
+It is apparent for both donors that higher E:T ratios tend to produce higher background toxicity (rituximab dosing <1 ng/mL).